 Employee training and awareness programs

 Employees are often the weakest link in cyber security.
 Establishing comprehensive training and awareness programs can educate employees about the risks associated with cyber attacks, phishing attempts, and social engineering.
-By instilling a culture of security awareness, employees become an essential line of defence against cyber threats.
+By instilling a culture of security awareness, employees become an essential line of defense against cyber threats.

 Role of technology in strengthening cyber security